- Grippy on wet trails and steep descents

 The tongue is extra padded where it's most needed

 Altra went with an interesting design tweak by putting more padding on the very top of the tongue, where the risk of lace bites is higher.
 It is 10.4 mm thick in this area.

 However, closer to the toes, the tongue is made thinner where padding isn't so necessary.
 It is 6.7 mm down there.

 A big jump in price

-From $140, the Timp 4 from Altra goes all the way up to $160.
-As critics would put it, it's a "pretty significant" price increase.
-To put it in perspective, trail shoes, on average, retail for $129.
+From £150, the Timp 4 from Altra goes all the way up to £170.
+That's a pretty significant price increase!
+To put it in perspective, trail shoes, on average, retail for £150.

 Gaitor attachments are handy

-You can easily add a gaitor thanks to the Velcto piece on the heel and a hoop on top of the laces.
+You can easily add a gaitor thanks to the Velcro piece on the heel and a hoop on top of the laces.